Piping Material Specifications

 Piping specification is a document specifying each of the components.
 Different material specifications are segregated in different “Piping Class”.
 Identification of the “Piping Classes” depends on each Design Engineer.

-Input Documents for Preparation of Piping Material Specification
+Input Documents for Preparation of Piping Material Specification:

-Piping Specification Index indicating Piping classes, Service Fluids, basic material, corrosion allowance, design pressure and temperature and specific requirements like NACE compliance, statutory regulations etc. Approval on these specific requirements shall be obtained from Process department/Process Licensor or client.
+Piping Specification Index indicating Piping classes, Service Fluids, basic material, corrosion allowance, design pressure and temperature and specific requirements like NACE compliance, statutory regulations etc.

 Piping Material Index is provided by Process Licensor.